sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 ## Requirements

 The Docker Compose installation requires a minimum of 8 CPU cores (logical) on the host machine in order to complete successfully.
-If using the Docker for Windows app, the default CPU count is limited to 2 which will result in errors during installation.
+Using the default Docker for Desktop app, the default CPU count is limited to 2, which will result in errors during installation.
 You can go into the Docker app Settings->Resources window to increase the CPU count to > 8 to resolve this issue.

 Our Docker Compose support also has the following requirements: